rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 Use the perf record feature for collecting system-wide statistics - the frequency is 40 samples per second (denoted by -F), across all CPUs (denoted by -a).

-Perf can also be used to record performance data for a particular process (mysqld in this lab), while it running a specific SELECT query.
+Perf can also be used to record performance data for a particular process (mysqld in this lab), while it runs a specific SELECT query.

 `perf record -a -F 40 -g -p $(pgrep -x mysqld) -- mysql -A sampleDB -e "select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}